U.S. suspects Syria used chemical weapons, wants proof

 "Given the stakes involved and what we have learned from our own recent experiences, intelligence assessments alone are not sufficient - only credible and corroborated facts that provide us with some degree of certainty will guide our decision-making," Miguel Rodriguez, White House director of the office of legislative affairs, said in a letter to lawmakers.

-The term "varying degrees of confidence" used to describe the assessment of possible chemical weapons use in Syria usually suggests debate within the U.S. intelligence community about the conclusion, the defence official noted.
+The term "varying degrees of confidence" used to describe the assessment of possible chemical weapons use in Syria usually suggests debate within the U.S. intelligence community about the conclusion, the defense official noted.

 The White House said the evaluation that Syria probably used chemical weapons was based in part on "physiological" samples.
 But a White House official, briefing reporters on condition of anonymity, repeatedly declined to say what that evidence was.
 Nor is it clear who supplied it.